 It's a shocking feeling to jump into a cold shower.
 Especially when you expect the water to be hot.
-If your water isn't heating up the way it should, turn to Monster Plumbing and Rooter Service of Stockbridge, GA.
+If your water isn't heating up the way it should, turn to Monster Plumbing and Rooter Service in Stockbridge or Decatur, GA.

 What are the 3 Different Types of Water Heaters: